North American Soccer League (2011–2017): Commissioner

+Citing a desire to return to his home in New York, Downs resigned after the end of the 2012 season.
+Bill Peterson, formerly the Senior VP of AEG Sports and managing director of the Home Depot Center from 2000 to 2006, replaced Downs as commissioner.

+Peterson left the NASL in January 2017 and was replaced by Rishi Sehgal as Interim Commissioner.
+Sehgal served in that position until August 31, 2024.
+On September 1, 2024, Victoria Anderson was elected Commissioner of NASL and currently serves in the position.

 Sponsorship

 The league reached a deal with Seiko to serve as the official timekeeper of the NASL starting with the 2014 season.
 Seiko branding was prominent on the fourth official's substitution and timing boards, on goal line advertising boards, on the broadcast game clock and within the league's official website NASL.com.

 The NASL decided early on to seek a league-wide uniform contract, similar to that employed by all high-level American sports leagues, including Major League Soccer, the NBA, NFL, NHL, and MLB.
-The league lined up a manufacturer before the deal was unilaterally killed by Cosmos owner Seamus O'Brien, who believed he would be able to secure a more lucrative uniform contract for his club on its own.
-O'Brien reportedly regretted his action when he realized how much money such a league-wide deal would have brought to the NASL as a whole.
 In the end, the Cosmos settled for a uniform deal that saw them buy their own uniforms from Nike rather than have the manufacturer supply them as part of a sponsorship deal.

 Some NASL teams were able to attract shirt sponsors.
 The Cosmos signed Middle Eastern air carrier Emirates from the Fall 2013 through Fall 2015 seasons for "about $1M" annually.
 FC Edmonton signed Sears Financial as a jersey sponsor, and North Carolina FC had Blue Cross as their jersey sponsor.
 Toyota's shirt sponsorship of the Scorpions was tied into several other sponsorship programs involving the team and team ownership.
 Indy Eleven announced on October 1, 2013, that they had reached a three-year deal with Honda Manufacturing of Indiana LLC and central Indiana Honda dealers worth $1M annually to be the shirt sponsor for the team, the deal was on par with the one announced by the Cosmos earlier in the year.
 The Rowdies announced they had reach a sponsorship agreement with Seminole Hard Rock Hotel and Casino Tampa for the 2014 season.
-This became the first gambling related sponsorship within the league something common with clubs in other countries.

 Beyond shirt sponsorship and kit production, teams had varying success in establishing sponsorship packages with local and national brands.
 The San Antonio Scorpions were able to land numerous sponsorship arrangements with the opening of Toyota Field including an innovative sponsorship by CST brands Valero Corner Stores.
 The sponsorship arrangement with Valero involved stadium branding and sponsorship of all corner kicks at home games.